Bukixo/repositoryWorkshopV2/README.md

 }
 ```

-As the name of the Task already suggest, we will be adding a new burger into the database
+As the name of the Task already suggest, we will be adding (INSERT) a new burger into the database
 ```
 async Task<Burger> IBurgerRepository.InsertBurger(Burger burger)
 {